-Conversely, the only reason to use async() over launch() is to hold onto the Deferred that async() returns, so you can get the result of the coroutine - we will explore this more in the next chapter.
+Conversely, the only reason to use async() over launch() is to hold onto the Deferred that async() returns, so you can get the result of the coroutine.

 Contexts and Jobs

 A Job is also an element of a CoroutineContext.
 When you call a coroutine builder, it sets up a new CoroutineContext and creates a new Job at the same time.